alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 Raise awareness
 ---------------

-Depositing a dataset in well-used repository, or having it indexed in a popular discovery service, is a great first step to ensuring it is visible.
+Depositing a dataset in a well used repository, or having it indexed in a popular discovery service, is a great first step to ensuring it is visible.
 To take things further, there are more direct ways to draw the attention of potential reusers to the dataset.